Shankar Salim Simon

 Shankar Salim Simon is a 1978 Indian Tamil-language masala film directed by P. Madhavan.
 It stars Vijayakumar as Shankar, Jai Ganesh as Salim and Rajinikanth as Simon.
 The film was inspired by the 1977 Hindi film Amar Akbar Anthony, and was released on 10 February 1978.

 Plot

-Simon and Salim come from lower class, while Shankar and his sister are the children of a corrupt businessman.
+Simon and Salim come from a lower class, while Shankar and his sister are the children of a corrupt businessman.
 Latha falls in love with Simon, while Shankar falls in love with Alamelu and Salim is already married.
 In different circumstances, Latha is forced to marry a man, but she runs away from him and lives with Simon.
-The society goes against both Simon and Latha and in the end, Latha explains about how worse the man she is married to and unites with Simon.
+The society goes against both Simon and Latha and in the end, Latha explains how bad the man she is married to is and unites with Simon.